yacko1975/jquery-idleTimeout/README.md

 # jquery-idleTimeout

-Idle (no activity) timer and logout redirect for jQuery.
-Works cross-browser with multiple windows and tabs within the same domain.
+Configurable idle (no activity) timer and logout redirect for jQuery.

+<strong>Works cross-browser with multiple windows and tabs within the same domain.</strong>
-Edit the configuration options at top of script, or you may configure the options when you call the idleTimeout function at run-time.
-Configure the 'activityEvents' variable to set which user actions will be considered 'being active'.

-Pops up up a warning dialog box with 2 buttons, 'Stay Logged In' & 'Log Out Now', after the 'idleTimeLimit' amount of time of 'inactivity'.
+After the 'idleTimeLimit' amount of time of user inactivity, a warning dialog box with 2 buttons, 'Stay Logged In' & 'Log Out Now', appears.
+'Stay Logged In' button may be activated with mouse click or press of Enter key.

 Warning dialog will display for the 'dialogDisplayLimit' amount of time.
+If no user activity, idleTimer will redirect user to 'redirectUrl'.

 ![Warning Dialog](https://raw.github.com/JillElaine/jquery-idleTimeout/master/warning_dialog.png)

-Note: This is a fork from the https://github.com/josebalius/jquery-idleTimeout project.

-The following dependency is required: https://github.com/marcuswestin/store.js - version 1.3.4+

-Additionally, JQuery version 1.7+ and JQuery UI are required.
+Any needed logout (session close) functions may be added to your 'redirectUrl' page or to the optional 'customCallback'.

 ### Cross browser communication within the same domain